fixthestatusquo/proca/README.md

   `yarn pull 42`

-  This will create the configure file for the widget with id `42`.
+  This will create the configuration file for the widget with id `42`.

 - edit `config/42.json` to adjust the steps, configure the components, change the color, whatever)
 - `yarn start 42` runs a local server with the widget